aschakowski/Social-Foraging/README.md

 Software requirements

-The analysis code was written in R 4.0.3.
-Statistical models are fit using the Stan MCMC engine via the rstan (2.32.6) and cmdstanr (0.8.1) packages, which require a C++ compiler.
+The analysis code was written in R (v4.0.3.)
+Statistical models are fit using the Stan MCMC engine (v2.32.6) and cmdstanr (v0.8.1) packages, which require a C++ compiler.
 Installation instructions are available at https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started and https://mc-stan.org/cmdstanr/articles/cmdstanr.html.
 See also the Stan user guide at https://mc-stan.org/users/documentation.
 All other required R packages can be found in "utils/library/library.R"

 Detailed package versions can be found in "session_info.txt".